-Figure 1: PES of ground and excited stated along the ffragmentation path of hydrogen and acetylene from benzene (Top panel) and naphthalene (bottom panel)
+Figure 1: PES of ground and excited states along the fragmentation path of hydrogen and acetylene from benzene (top panel) and naphthalene (bottom panel).

-The results are presented in Figure 1: at the top panel, fragmentation paths of benzene are shown; left graph shows the ground state and first five exited states along the hydrogen fragmentation coordinate.
-The top right panel shows ground state and first five excited state along the acetylene fragmentation coordinate.
-The bottom panel of Figure 1 shows fragmentation paths of naphthalene; the results of hydrogen (left) and acetylene (right) fragmentations path starting from equilibrium structure.
-One can see from the figure that the excited states are close to one another and crosses one another, and thus it is crucial to include curve crossing when performing dynamic simulations.
-Moreover, it is well established that the HOMO-LUMO gap of acene is getting smaller with the increasing size [90], thus crossing between ground and excited state is also likely - emphasizing the need to perform non-adiabatic simulations.
+The results are presented in Figure 1.
+In the top panel, fragmentation paths of benzene are shown.
+The left graph shows the ground state and first five excited states along the hydrogen fragmentation coordinate.
+The top right panel shows the ground state and first five excited states along the acetylene fragmentation coordinate.
+The bottom panel in Figure 1 shows fragmentation paths of naphthalene: the results of hydrogen (left) and acetylene (right) fragmentation paths starting from an equilibrium structure.
+The figure shows that the excited states are close to one another and cross one another; thus, it is crucial to include curve crossing when performing dynamic simulations.
+Moreover, it is well established that the HOMO–LUMO gap of acene becomes smaller with increasing size [90]; therefore, crossing between the ground and excited states is also likely, emphasizing the need to perform nonadiabatic simulations.

 Work and Time Schedule